jsinkers/notes/_notebooks/distrib_sys/09-interprocess-comms.md

 ## External Data Representation and Marshalling

+- files are either __binary or text format__
+  - CORBA, Java's object serialisation: binary
+- binary file formats
+  - faster,
+  - more flexible,
+  - uses less memory
+- texted based file formats:
+  - easy to interpret
+  - application specific tags can be constructed and parsed with external parsers/libraries
-- data structures need to be flattened to a sequence of bytes for transmission
+- data structures need to be flattened to a sequence of bytes for transmission or storage
 - approaches to allow computers to interpret data
   - use agreed external format
   - transmit in senders format, with indication of format used